 Photograph.
 The TMDSAS application requires your photograph.
 It need not be a studio portrait, but it should be appropriate and professional.
-For example, an informal snapshot from a costume party, or a "selfie" taken in the mirror, are not appropriate.
+For example, an informal snapshot from a costume party, or a "selfie" taken in the mirror, would not be appropriate.